Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to exaggerate or overemphasize something, often to the point of being insincere or overly flattering.
-The phrase does not refer to the literal act of laying something down thick, but rather to the figurative idea of making something seem more intense or excessive than it really is.
+The idiom does not refer to the literal act of laying something down thick, but rather to the figurative idea of making something seem more intense or excessive than it really is.

 Origin: